uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_group_management.md

 1. Fill in the form.
 More information about each field is below.
 When you have finished, click the "Create Group" button to create the group.

-    If you need to change the Group settings later, you can modify the group.
+    If you need to change the Group settings later, you can [Modify the Group](#how-do-i-modify-a-group-or-subgroup).

     1. **Group Name**: Enter a group name here.
     1. **Description** (optional): Describe the purpose and scope of the group here.